phuociser/DataFabrication/README.md

 # DataFabrication
-Take data from database ( my sql) push to webservice in json
+Take data from database ( my sql) push to webservice in json | file in Master